equinor/omnia-tutorial/presentations/introduction.rst

       * All resources button
       * Search
       * Show example for browsing to data factory (main links - overview, access, ...)
-      * Cloud shell (e.g. 'az group list') (TODO: Link to cloud-shell-quickstart.md?)
-Guinea pigs to test this!
+      * Cloud shell (e.g. 'az group list').
+They will use this later in the exercises
       * Show onboarding script (https://github.com/equinor/omnia-tutorial/blob/master/src/onboarding/onboard.ps1)